alessandrobigiotti/threshold-ecdsa-in-off-chain-components/README.md

 The goal of the proposed library *EllipticCurveMaths.sol* is to be applicable on various Weierstrass Elliptic curves, and, at the same time, save as much gas as possible.
 The metrics shown in the table indicate the average gas consumed on 250 transactions carried out on a blockchain implemented with [Hyperledger Besu](https://www.hyperledger.org/projects/besu), configured as follows: five validator nodes, PoA consensus algorithm based on IBFT 2.0, block generation time of 2 seconds, 2GB EVM stack, gas-free (maximum gas limit per block).

 The Table shows the gas consumed by individual operations on each elliptic curve indicated.
 The performance of the proposed library, *EllipticCurveMath.sol*, was compared to other open source implementations found on Github.
-The symbol "-" means "Not applicable" and the symbol X means "Operation not provided".
+The symbol "-" means "Not applicable" and the symbol "X" means "Operation not provided".

 The operations indicated mean: $k^{-1}$ (mod $q$) the inverse in modulus of a number greater than 250 bits, where $q$ is the order of the finite field $F_q$; $2 \cdot P$ is the calculation of double a point; $P_1+P_2$ is the point addition; $k \cdot G$ is the scalar multiplication between a value $k$ larger than 250bits and the generator $G$ of the specific curve; $u_1 \cdot G + u_2 \cdot P_k$ is the sum of two scalar product, conducted using the interleaved scalar multiplication algorithm, where both $u_1$ and $u_2$ are larger than 250 bits, $G$ is the generator of the curve and $P_k$ is a valid public key.